linode/lke-ai-conformance/README.md

 for (( c=1; c<=5000; c++ )); do ./vectorAdd; done & \
 for (( c=1; c<=5000; c++ )); do ./vectorAdd; done &
 ```

-This scales the deployment to max replicas provided.

 ## Accelerator Metrics